 - There should be a pathway to tertiary medical care for women with significant medical conditions.

 - There should be arrangements to minimise delay - eg, direct access from referral sources other than GPs.
+Referrals should be made within two working days.

 - All women should be offered an assessment appointment within five working days of referral.